Promote literacy in your classroom with a print rich environment

 As children interact with the materials, furniture, and each other in the classroom, they will see the printed words often.
 By having the words placed strategically next to or on an item that the word represents, children will be given greater opportunity to associate the words to the objects.

 Another important part of creating the print rich environment, is to display the names of each child.
 Notice that because a name is a formal word, the first letter is now capitalized and all other letters are in lower case.

-Placing words on bulletin boards is another excellent way to build a print rich environment.
+Placing words on bulletin boards is another way to build a print rich environment.
 Words that are used as titles, names, days of the week, months of the year, and so forth should start with a capital letter followed by lower case letters.

 Posters are another way to add to your print rich environment.

-The print rich environment has many components and can be built a little at a time.
+A print rich environment has many components and can be built a little at a time.
 To learn more about what else you can do to promote literacy in your classroom, you may enjoy reading this article!